 Another way you can leverage emotional branding is by making your users or consumers feel comfortable.

 A great way to achieve this feeling is through visual and creative consistency.

-For example, if you regularly breakdown do’s and don’ts of your industry choose one colour to associate with positive practices, like blue or green, and another for harmful practices, like red or orange, and stick with those colours for every visual you produce in this format.
+For example, if you regularly break down the do’s, and don’ts of your industry, choose one colour to associate with positive practices, like blue or green, and another for harmful practices, like red or orange, and stick with those colours for every visual you produce in this format.

 How do you implement an Emotional Branding strategy?

 You should apply these emotional branding strategies in every department of the company.

 These transformations will help you build more inside and outside of the enterprise.

 If everybody can exercise this emotional brand strategy, they will see the value of what they do and the value of your business.

 If you put these strategies into the heart of people working for you, they will work harder and see the purpose behind it.

 Sometimes, it takes a personal touch to gain more loyal consumers and partners.